geokapp/arc-variants/README.md

 ## Variants

-arc-variants generates four build-in color variants, as well as their respective dark and high DPI versions: blue, red, green, and brown, The user can also specify a custom color name accompanied with a color in hex format.
+arc-variants generates four build-in color variants, as well as their respective dark and high DPI versions: blue, red, green, and brown.
+The user can also specify a custom color name accompanied with a color in hex format.
 In this case, the tool creates the new variant by generating shades of the specified color.

 ### arc-blue / arc-blue-hidpi